s-weigand/verbose-version-info/README.md

 - commit sha for `pip install .` if `.git` exists (possible?)
 - setting formatter: Mapping[str, format_function] (used for sha)
 - extract minimal required versions (useful for CI tests, of the min version)
-- split off cli to an extra
+- export minimal requirements to file (pip or conda style)
 - add conda support